gitlabhq/gitlab-runner/docs/index.md

 Other operating systems will probably work as long as you can compile a Go binary on them.

-If you want to use Docker make sure that you have at least version `v1.13.0` installed.
+If you want to [use Docker](executors/docker.md), install the latest version.
+GitLab Runner requires a minimum of Docker `v1.13.0`.

 ## Features